Hubba hubba, dooba dooba, the fired up and thrilled and excited Rush Limbaugh here on the cutting edge of societal evolution.

 Right.

-The religious and the moral offend liberals.
+The religious and the moral offend liberals like nothing else does.

 They're not going to moderate on that.

-But Broder, then, after assuming that this is possible, says this.
+But Broder then, after assuming that this is possible, says this.

-Broder writes, if the candidate also had a solid marriage, a church-going habit, and an ability to express sympathetic understanding of those who disagree with his or her personal support of abortion and gay rights.
+The opposite, say, of Kerry, saying, I actually did vote for the $87 billion before I voted against it would help, Broder writes, if the candidate also had a solid marriage, a church-going habit, and an ability to express sympathetic understanding of those who disagree with his or her personal support of abortion and gay rights.

 A Republican.